XGovFormBuilder/x-gov-form-community/form-terminology/form-builder-components.md

 3. **User need:** Manage the forms they own

-   **Component:** Storage of the form metadata and controlled by the Metadata API
+   **Component:** Storage of the form metadata and controlled by the Metadata API.

 4. **User need:** Publish forms in test and production environments